Table of Contents

 All interested students must apply through the online application through the Graduate School.

-MSEE applicants are required to submit GRE scores no older than five years; ME applicants are not.
+The GRE is optional for all MS applicants for Fall/Spring 2023; the GRE is not required for ME applicants.
 A BS or equivalent background in electrical engineering, math, physics, computer science or another closely-related STEM field is important.

 If an applicant has been out of school for an extended period of time, work experience and supervisor recommendations will be weighed to a greater extent.